obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 1. `task.description` includes any tags.
 1. In a future release we will provide `task.priorityName`
 1. Note that if there is a [[Global Filter]] enabled in settings, and the filter is a tag, it will be removed from `task.tags`.
-1. There is a rendering problem in Obsidian and Obsidian Publish: `task.indentation` is supposed to show 2 spaces in this example of an indented task.
+1. There is a rendering problem in Obsidian and Obsidian Publish:
-1. Note that `task.blockLink` really does begin with a space currently, for tasks that have a blocklink.
+    - `task.indentation` is supposed to show 2 spaces in this example of an indented task.
-1. There is a rendering problem in Obsidian and Obsidian Publish: `task.originalMarkdown` is supposed to begin with 2 spaces
+    - `task.originalMarkdown` is supposed to begin with 2 spaces

 ---